chmp/ipytest/Readme.md

 ## Changes

+- `0.2.2`: add support for assert rewriting with current pytest versions
 - `0.2.1`: add ipython magics to simplify test execution
 - `0.2.0`: support for using pytest inside notebooks
 - `0.1.0`: support for running `unittest.FunctionTestCase`,